JMalegaonkar/ECS-150-P1/REPORT.md

 1. first parses through the input string and checks if input redirection exists and populates the `input_file` atrribute
 2. parses through the in the input string using `strtok` and populates the attributes of `Command`

+Creating the `Command` struct allows us to format the commands so that it is simple for the `CommandPipeline` to store multiple commands

 ## Converting Input to Commands

 ```c